25 eco-friendly Christmas tips

 21. Festival winter walks

-The Ramblers is a great resource if you're looking for local walking groups or routes.
+The Ramblers website is a great resource if you're looking for local walking groups or routes.
 Alternatively visit The Canal and Rivers Trust for information about frosty walks along Britain’s beautiful waterways and canals.

 22. The National Trust